 Tickets were wristbands attached by the park service at the ticket office.
 It was possible to buy a family ticket, and Large Family card members also got a 10% discount.
 We used it!
 Regular price at the entrance to the park for a family of 5 was PLN 98.
-At the entrance we have got a map with all attractions.
+At the entrance we got a map with all the attractions.

 The first set of attractions was inspired by illusions, and there we found: